Thera: Aliasing-Free Arbitrary-Scale Super-Resolution with Neural Heat Fields: Theory

 \subsection{Initialization of Components}

-We have noticed during our experiments that the initialization of the components, $\mathbf{W}_1$ in Eq.~\ref{eq:mlp}, is important.
-Sitzmann \etal~\cite{sitzmann2020implicit} made similar observations when periodic activation functions were first used for neural fields.
+We have noticed during our experiments that the initialization of the components, $\mathbf{W}_1$ in Equation~\ref{eq:mlp}, is important. \citet{sitzmann2020implicit} made similar observations when periodic activation functions were first used for neural fields.
 The final distribution of frequencies $\left| \nu(\mathbf{W}_1) \right|$ did not change much during training.
 Thus, we choose to initialize $\mathbf{W}_1$ such that

 up to a given maximum frequency, allotting more components to higher frequencies.
 See code for more details.